 Proxy Access

-To give birth mothers access to their child or children’s medical records through the NHS App.
+Explore the ramifications of giving birth mothers access to their child or children’s medical records through the NHS App.

 This would allow birth mothers to carry out tasks such as booking appointments, ordering repeat prescriptions and viewing the vaccination and medical records of their children and lots more.